carstenbauer/JuliaNRW21/README.md

 The workshop uses the latest **Julia version 1.5**.
 Go to [julialang.org](https://julialang.org/downloads/) and install the appropriate binaries for your operating system.

 Apart from Julia itself, you will need a [Jupyter](https://jupyter.org) notebook installation and a bunch of Julia packages (dependencies).
-The simplest way to install these dependencies is to use the [WorkshopWizard](https://crstnbr.github.io/WorkshopWizard.jl/dev/).
+The simplest way to install both is to use the [WorkshopWizard](https://crstnbr.github.io/WorkshopWizard.jl/dev/).
 Just follow the [usage instructions](https://crstnbr.github.io/WorkshopWizard.jl/dev/usage/#Getting-the-latest-workshop-1).

 Alternatively, you can use the following terminal commands to download the workshop materials and install the dependencies.